benj1003/Comparing-normative-and-descriptive-models-of-probability-weighting/README.md

 **Keywords:** Decision Theory, Probability weighting, Prospect Theory, Bayesian Modeling

+## Manuscript
+The manuscript can be found [Here](https://researchers.one/articles/21.10.00007), as well as in the folder `manuscripts` (note that the project was originally a thesis by Benjamin Skjold - the manuscript from the thesis is available in the folder as well).

 ## Data
 The reposetory contains the data needed to replicate all findings.
 This includes all output files.
 I though emphasize that all code used to generate the pseudo-random data is uploaded and one can therefore produce the output files to replicate the full analysis.